Our Premium Emperor Chickens

 Our chickens are barn raised and free to walk around.
 Once they reach full maturity they are processed in the Traditional Chinese Style.

-Zealand Farms Emperor chickens are available around New Zealand and the world.
+Zealand Farms Emperor chickens are available throughout New Zealand.
 You can find out where here.

 sylvia gee’s emperor chicken